nikmorev/runner/readme.md

 // Argument for the "executePipeline" - an array of items to execute [item1, itme2, ...]
 // execution item is an array too
 // execution item is [name of step to run, custom args for the function as an array or a function]
-// custom args for the function as an array or a function are optional and just overwrite args in possibleExecutionSteps for the given step
+// custom args for the function as an array or a function are optional and just
+// overwrite args in possibleExecutionSteps for the given step
-// if instead of array of args a function is passed, the result of previously executed function is available as args of the function
+// if instead of array of args a function is passed, the result
+// of previously executed function is available as args of the function
 // if you want, you can combine this method of execution function with the "way number 1" await runner.executePipeline(
-    [wait], // just some function
+    // just some function
+    [wait],
-    [Steps.CREATE_ORDER], // run the func = possibleExecutionSteps[Steps.CREATE_ORDER].func with args = possibleExecutionSteps[Steps.CREATE_ORDER].args
+    // run the func = possibleExecutionSteps[Steps.CREATE_ORDER].func with args = possibleExecutionSteps[Steps.CREATE_ORDER].args
+    [Steps.CREATE_ORDER],
-    [Steps.UPDATE_ORDER, (id) => ([id, 'Way 2 title update'])], // run the func = possibleExecutionSteps[Steps.UPDATE_ORDER].func with args = (id, 'Way 2 title update') defined dynamically based on result (id) of previous step (CREATE_ORDER)
+    // run the func = possibleExecutionSteps[Steps.UPDATE_ORDER].func with args = (id, 'Way 2 title update')
+    // defined dynamically based on result (id) of previous step (CREATE_ORDER) [Steps.UPDATE_ORDER, (id) => ([id, 'Way 2 title update'])],
-    [Steps.HIRE_EXPERT] // run the func = possibleExecutionSteps[Steps.HIRE_EXPERT].func with args = possibleExecutionSteps[Steps.HIRE_EXPERT].args
+    // run the func = possibleExecutionSteps[Steps.HIRE_EXPERT].func with args = possibleExecutionSteps[Steps.HIRE_EXPERT].args
+    [Steps.HIRE_EXPERT]
 )
 ```